-5.0 Community Services and Transportation [Moved from Section 4.0]
+5.0 Community Services and Transportation

 This Section of the Official Plan addresses a number of policy issues that relate to the provision of community services and related facilities in Prescott.
 Such services include traffic and circulation, public services and utilities (sewer, water, energy, etc.), and waste management.
 Parks and recreation services and facilities are also provided by the Town; however, since Parks and Open Space is a land use designation in this Official Plan, the policies related to this community service are contained in Parks and Open Space Section of this Plan.